captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 - [ ] What is stack protection?
 - Check how constant strings are encoded
 - Check how method names are encoded (is it even possible to reference a non-ascii method?)
+- Document startup code
+- Document recursion behavior
+- Point to test script
+- Could we look at the compiler in Ghidra and see what the cli flags are?

+Opcode questions:

+- [ ] Does does `complete` 0x28 do?
+- [ ] What's the difference between call and "strange call"
+- [ ] Does 0x30 mov actually "move" or is it actually copy?
+What happens to the old value?
+  - [ ] What does mov mean for newly created scalars like numbers that are the result of add?
+  - [ ] How can this with with the 0x60 "new" opcode?
+- [ ] Is 0x30 pushing the right value back onto the stack?
+Right now is't pushing the first value back on, but should it be the second?
+- [ ] Does our implementation of 0x38 postinc actually work?
+Does creating a new value break mov?
+- [ ] Can add operate on strings?
+- [ ] Add tests for left and right shift and document
+- [ ] Validate what "delete" does
+- [ ] Test ~ bitwise compliment

 ## Thanks